2noise/ChatTTS/README.md

 ```

 #### Unrecommended Optional: Install TransformerEngine if using NVIDIA GPU (Linux only)
-> [!Note]
-> The installation process is very slow.

 > [!Warning]
+> DO NOT INSTALL!
 > The adaptation of TransformerEngine is currently under development and CANNOT run properly now.
 > Only install it on developing purpose.
+See more details on at #672 #676

+> [!Note]
+> The installation process is very slow.

 ```bash
 pip install git+https://github.com/NVIDIA/TransformerEngine.git@stable
 ```

 #### Unrecommended Optional: Install FlashAttention-2 (mainly NVIDIA GPU)
-> [!Note]
-> See supported devices at the [Hugging Face Doc](https://huggingface.co/docs/transformers/perf_infer_gpu_one#flashattention-2).

 > [!Warning]
+> DO NOT INSTALL!
 > Currently the FlashAttention-2 will slow down the generating speed according to [this issue](https://github.com/huggingface/transformers/issues/26990).
 > Only install it on developing purpose.

+> [!Note]
+> See supported devices at the [Hugging Face Doc](https://huggingface.co/docs/transformers/perf_infer_gpu_one#flashattention-2).

 ```bash
 pip install flash-attn --no-build-isolation